CDCgov/prime-reportstream/prime-router/docs/design/proposals/0025-handling-multiple-specs/0025-handling-multiple-specs.md

 multiple version of HL7 in order to be forward and backwards compatible.
 The goal for the ReportStream implementation was to be able to losslessly translate a valid NIST ELR 2.5.1 message to FHIR R4 and back.
-Under the hood, the actual implementation maps a specific version of HL7 as represented in a HAPI HL7 java class, which in this case is a HAPI HL& 2.7 structure into the HAPI FHIR R4 structures.
+Under the hood, the actual implementation maps a specific version of HL7 as represented in a HAPI HL7 java class, which in this case is a HAPI HL7 2.7 structure into the HAPI FHIR R4 structures.

 For the most part, this simply works.
 The HL7 specs are designed to be mostly backwards compatible and the NIST ELR 2.5.1 spec almost entirely lines up with what is contained in the HAPI 2.7 java message.
 However, there are a few